aplura/TA-user-agents/README.md

 ## Refreshing the BrowserScope database

 While any customizations you want can be made, the most frequent request is simply to pull down the latest browser definitions.
-Therefore an [automatic update script][fetch-latest] is available in the GitHub repo.
+Therefore an [automatic update script][fetch_latest] is available in the GitHub repo.

 Download the script and place it in the `bin` folder of the app.